 - 1 garlic clove, minced

 - A few sesame seeds, for garnish (optional)

-Make the sweet chili dipping sauce by stirring all ingredients together in a small bowl.
-I like to garnish mine with the green parts of the scallions and a few sesame seeds.
+Stir all ingredients together in a small bowl.
+I like to garnish mine with scallions and a few sesame seeds.

 Serve the dumplings with the sweet chili dipping sauce.